smapiot/piral/docs/tutorials/14-converters.md

 In the provided example the context is directly transported into the `mount` function.
 However, in most cases, the `mount` function scope is not directly accessible, e.g., in the Vue components.
 In these cases, we need to have a way to inject the context such that any child can access it.

 While most frameworks come with a way to do this nicely, some lack this ability.
-In these cases, a communication via events may be appropriate.
+In these cases, communication via events may be appropriate.

 By default, the `context` comes with two fields: `router` and `state`.
 While the former is the React Router context containing parts such as `history`, the latter is an `Atom<GlobalState>` to allow listening for global state changes.